nirajp82/NGINX/001_01_NGINXContext.md

 The main context represents the broadest environment for Nginx configuration.
 It is used to configure details that affect the entire application.
 While the directives in this section affect the lower contexts, many of these cannot be overridden in lower levels.

 Some common details that are configured in the main context are the system user and group to run the worker processes as, the number of workers, and the file to save the main Nginx process’s ID.
 The default error file for the entire application can be set at this level (this can be overridden in more specific contexts).

+The main context (outermost block) and the HTTP context (within the http block) are executed at the start of NGINX when it is initially loaded or restarted.
+These contexts contain global and server-wide settings that apply to the entire server.

 ## The Events Context
 The “events” context is contained within the “main” context.
 It is used to set global options that affect how Nginx handles connections at a general level.
 There can only be a single events context defined within the Nginx configuration.